 chrome://accessibility

 into the URL bar.
-This also works in Comodo Dragon, which is based on Chrome. - The Chromium Project: Accessibility Technical Documentation.
+This also works in Comodo Dragon and Microsoft Edge, which are based on Chrome. - The Chromium Project: Accessibility Technical Documentation.
+(Last accessed 13.10.2023.)

 - Bigby, Garenne: